 Kemena – International

 Right now, Kemena has less than 700 followers on Twitter but thank the stars hype never meant quality.
 Or else I might have never have listened to his superb project, Bond (which I'm definitely reviewing), which features some of the most fascinating sounds I've heard all year.
 "International" features a prominent guitar string played to accentuate the sweet melancholy of Kemena's vocals, who promises hell on anyone or anything which makes his lover cry.
 After listening to the album, be sure to leave a follow and typical-excited comment on his socials cos hype pays las las.

 DJ Lambo ft.
 Iyanya & Lady Donli – Bella

 Who would have executed the (unlikely) pairing of R&B Pop macho guy Iyanya with Alté royalty Lady Donli.
 Who, if not DJ Lambo?
-"Bella" is an excitable record which sounds unlike anything you've heard, and both featured acts employ their famed voices to great effect, creating a stunning record which seems like the first single from a forthcoming Lambo project.
+"Bella" is an excitable record that sounds unlike anything you've heard, and both featured acts employ their famed voices to great effect, creating a stunning record that seems like the first single from a forthcoming Lambo project.

 Oxlade – DKT (Dis Kind Thing)

 Since the release of his OXYGENE debut, Oxlade has been a buzzing act around these parts.
 "DKT", his first solo since that EP, is produced by usual suspect Spax, a chill vibe evoked by gentle drums and horns, while Oxlade's trademark vocals excite with a readymade love story.